GoogleChrome/samples/push-messaging-and-notifications/README.md

 1. Enable GCM support
 1. Create a copy of [config.sample.js](config.sample.js) called config.js
 1. Create a copy of [manifest.sample.json](manifest.sample.json) called manifest.json
-1. Replace `<Your Public API Key>` in your new `config.js` file with your own API key from the Google Developer Console project
+1. Replace `<Your Public API Key ...>` in your new `config.js` file with your own API key from the Google Developer Console project
-4. Replace `<Your Project Number>` in your new `manifest.json` with your own project number from the Google Developer Console project
+4. Replace `<Your Project Number ...>` in your new `manifest.json` with your own project number from the Google Developer Console project

 # Related Samples
-  Push messaging and notifications are useful in web apps that use [service workers](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker).
+  Push messaging and notifications are built on [service workers](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker).